Psykotikism/Mutant_Tanks/README.md

 		// Maximum: 99999.0
 		"Throw Interval"				"5.0"

+		// The Super Tank has 1 out of this many chances to steal survivors' health.
+		// Minimum: "1"
+		// Maximum: "99999"
+		"Vampire Chance"				"4"

+		// The Super Tank receives this much health from hitting survivors.
+		// Note: Tank's health limit on any difficulty is 62,400.
+		// Minimum: 0
+		// Maximum: 62400
+		"Vampire Health"				"100"

+		// The Super Tank can steal survivors' health.
+		// 0: OFF
+		// 1: ON
+		"Vampire Claw-Rock"				"0"

 		// The Super Tank has 1 out of this many chances to change survivors' fields of view.
 		// Minimum: "1"
 		// Maximum: "99999"